Camp Alice |

 (1874), near Tipton

-Located near the original site of Camp Radziminski.
+Located at the original site #1 of Camp Radziminski on the south bank of Otter Creek.
 A subpost of Fort Sill, it was a temporary forward supply depot fortified by a redoubt.
 Officially called Camp Beach.
 Also called Fort Otter and Camp Otter.

 (1878 - 1882), near Tipton

-Located on Otter Creek four miles north of town.
+Located on Otter Creek about four miles north of town, and about four miles east of Humphreys.
 A subpost of Fort Sill to protect the cattle trails.

 (1834), near Apache

 Built by the Army Dragoons under Col. Henry Dodge in July 1834 during a conference with Comanche tribal leaders.
+It was composed of a tent camp formed as a hollow rectangle with East Cache Creek bending around on the three sides (north, west, south) of the camp.
 A field hospital was located nearby for another 20 days afterwards to shelter ill soldiers who could not continue the 1834 Leavenworth Expedition.
-Located on the east side of Cache Creek about 12 miles north of the Fort Sill Military Reservation.
+Located on the east side of East Cache Creek about 12 miles north of the Fort Sill Military Reservation boundary.
+The actual site may be inundated by Lake Ellsworth.

 (1859 - 1862, 1868 - 1869), Fort Cobb